rscode999/cnet/README.md

 ```
 You may need to change the Makefile variables `MAIN`, `OUTPUT_EXECUTABLE_NAME`, and `EIGEN_DIRECTORY_PATH` to where you put your main function, the desired executable filename, and the name of your Eigen 3 folder.

 If you don't have GnuMake and you have the G++ compiler installed, this command should compile your executable.
-Replace "main.cpp" with your main function's filename and "cnet" with your desited executable's name.
+Replace "main.cpp" with your main function's filename and "cnet" with your desired executable's name.
 Ensure {name of Eigen 3 folder} is replaced with the actual folder's name:
 ```
 g++ main.cpp  -o cnet  -std=c++14  -I {name of Eigen 3 folder}